DamiPayne/Markov-Chain-Lyric-Generator/README.md

 # Markov-Chain-Lyric-Generator
-Preamble for larger project, uses a pre-trained Markov chain to create rap lyrics
+Preamble for larger project, uses a pre-trained Markov chain and Recurrent Neural Network to create rap lyrics